 Alcohol Detox: Detoxing helps the body readjust to not having alcohol in the system.
 When alcohol is consumed on a regular basis, the brain and other organs become used to it.
 When alcohol is taken away, it can take time for the body to recover, but this process is very important to healing and long-term recovery.
 The detox program is medically supervised and our staff is trained in medication management as well.
 Our team meets with each patient to decide what unique treatment plan is right for them after detox.

-Inpatient: Our patients stay at our facility 24/7 and participate in group and individual therapy.
+Inpatient: Our alcohol rehab patients stay at our treatment center 24/7 and participate in group and individual therapy.
 We create an individualized treatment course that can include dual diagnosis with mental health conditions as well as wellness techniques to create healthy habits.

 Outpatient: For our patients transitioning out of inpatient care or for those who do not need as much support as an inpatient stay.
 The patients come to our facility to receive therapy, medication management, and support throughout the day, 5 days per week.
 They do not stay onsite overnight; they are free to go home and then come back the next day.